How To Keep Kombucha Warm

 HOW TO USE KOMBUCHA HEATING MATS WITH ALL YOUR FERMENTS

 We use these heaters not just for Kombucha but for our JUN, water kefir and milk kefir grains as well, depending on how cold it is.
 The ideal scenario would be a heater for each ferment, but if you have a lot of them, that may not be possible.
-Multiple small jars or a few gallon jars can each be wrapped around the heat strips we offer, so it may be possible to have a whole slew of fermented veggies going with just one or two Kombucha heating mats.
+Multiple small jars or a few gallon jars can each be wrapped around the heat strips we offer.
+This makes it possible to have a whole slew of fermented veggies going with just one or two Kombucha heating mats.

 Another option is that each ferment has its preferred temperature range, so keeping those in mind, you may be able to rotate the mats.
 For example, heating Kombucha is most critical during the first 7 days of a 1 gallon Batch Brew or the first 10-21 days of a 2.5 gallon Continuous Brew.
 If you brew a longer Batch Brew or are on a break between batches with the Continuous Brew, you may be able to “steal” the heater from your Kombucha to help with other ferments, especially those that require only a short turnaround like Water Kefir or Milk Kefir.
 Using Kombucha heating mats to add a little warmth to your kefir brews or even something like sauerkraut, homemade fermented salsas, a ginger bug or dilly beans, just to name a few, can shorten fermentation time and produce foods with more bite and flavor.